 Welcome to Amy Scott’s Thoughts!

 This blog has changed through the years.
 At first it was a place where I wanted to write about “serious stuff” and show how I was wrestling with the world.
-I wanted to highlight what it was like to be a woman in ministry and my thoughts on my Bible.
+I wanted to highlight what it was like to be a woman in ministry and my thoughts on the Bible.
 You know, super holy and spiritual things.
 While these topics matter a great deal to me, I found that was a hard angle for me to cover exclusively.
 So things morphed.
 Probably much like I have over time.
 Now this is a spot for me to share what books I’ve been reading or what projects that I’ve been up to (mostly baking).
-It’s a place for me to share the happenings of my husband, Jeremy, and our two boys, Owen (4) and Graham (2).
+It’s a place for me to share the happenings of my husband, Jeremy, and our two boys, Owen (kindergarten, age 6) and Graham (preschool, age 4).
 We’re not the most thrilling family in the blogosphere, but I find us fascinating.
 I’m learning a lot about parenting and ministry and becoming who I am meant to be.
 I’m learning about simplifying life and what truly makes me the happiest.
 I’m doing my best to grow daily into a better person than I was yesterday.
 But, I don’t always succeed at this because I am human.

 Here are few specific details about me.
-I have been married 11 years to the love of my life, Jeremy.
-He is hard working, goofy, and laid back.
-Jeremy and I are Children’s pastors, so our lives center around kids and the church calendar.
+I have been married for 13 years to the love of my life.
+Jeremy is hard working, goofy, and laid back.
+We are the kids pastors, so our lives center around kids and the church calendar.
 We are on staff at Bethel Church where I teach 4th-6th grade girls on Wednesdays nights and help out with Children’s Church on Sunday mornings.
 I was Jeremy’s administrative assistant until June 2014 when I took on the title of stay-at-home mom.
 I love serving alongside my husband both at work and at home.
 We are a great team.
 Right now due to the pandemic, my involvement in ministry is very behind-the-scenes.
 I’m learning that it’s okay to take a step back for a season.
 It won’t always be this way, so I’m trying to appreciate the present while still dreaming for the future.